rsashka/newlang/site/content/en/blog/reference-solution.md

 #### Terms:
 Object - data in the computer's memory in machine (binary) representation.
-Variable - a human-readable identifier in the program body, which is uniquely determined by its name and identifies the object (the actual value of the object or a reference to it).
+Dict - a human-readable identifier in the program body, which is uniquely determined by its name and identifies the object (the actual value of the object or a reference to it).
 Variables can be:
 - Owner variable - the only constant reference to the object (shared_ptr).
 - Reference variable - a temporary reference to the object (weak_ptr).